How does buying a house from a Community Land Trust work?

 You get all the tax advantages of home ownership.
 All mortgage principal payments build your equity in your house instead of going into a landlord’s pockets.
 When you sell, you also get 25% of the increase in appraised value of your house.
 And you get to do what you want with the house — it is your home!

-Land trust houses are for people with modest incomes who simply cannot afford a house in the high-priced Madison market.
+Land trust houses are for people with modest incomes who simply cannot afford a house in the high-priced Dane County market.
 If you can afford to buy a house on the conventional market – go for it!
 You would keep 100% of the increase in the value of your house.

-The ground lease is a very long document that describes all the rights conveyed to the homebuyer when they purchase a land trust home.
-It states that as a land trust homeowner, you have full use of the land for 98 years, which is renewable at the option of the homeowner for another 98 years — which is a very long time!
-And it is a lengthy document because it has to cover all the different things that can come up over 200 years.
-And it also contains language to make sure that the house remains affordable to future generations of homeowners.
+The ground lease is a long document that describes all the rights conveyed to the homebuyer when they purchase a land trust home.
+It states that as a land trust homeowner, you have full use of the land for 98 years, which is renewable at the option of the homeowner for another 98 years.
+It also contains language to make sure that the house remains affordable to future generations of homeowners.
 The key element of the ground lease is that the purchaser buys the house, but not the land under the house.
 The land is leased from the Community Land Trust.
 If you ever sell your land trust home, the sale price will be based on a resale formula designed to maintain affordability for future owners.
 The resale formula is pretty simple — if you ever sell your land trust home, you will get (a) what you paid for the house when you bought it, plus (b) 25% of the increase in market value of your home.The Community Land Trust has a three page summary of the ground lease available.
 The summary has some of the legalese translated into plain English.
 In addition, the Community Land Trust requires that you go over the ground lease with a lawyer of your own choosing to make sure that the agreement is entered into with full understanding.

 Retaining ownership of the land accomplishes several goals.
 First, it means that the buyer does not have to finance the cost of the land when purchasing the home.
 Second, it ensures that the land trust will have the right to repurchase the home whenever it comes up for sale, at the resale formula price.